TroelsMortensen/CodeLabs/Tutorials/CsharpDebugging/003 Utils class.md

 ```

 It is not currently important what the code does, we will step through it and investigate, when we start the debugging.

+The class depends on a `Category`, so we will create that next.